 I used this 2 part plastic bonder to fill in the mold.
 Again, follow the directions for mixing the product.
 I used a spoon to fill in the mold.
-Get it harden.
+Get it to harden

 This is what it will look like when it hardens.
-Peal it away from the mold and cut or sand the edges if needed.
+Peel it away from the mold and cut or sand the edges if needed.